Simon Fraser University: Burnaby campus

 The main campus is located atop Burnaby Mountain, on Traditional Coast Salish Lands, including the Tsleil-Waututh (səl̓ilw̓ətaɬ), Kwikwetlem (kʷikʷəƛ̓əm), Squamish (Sḵwx̱wú7mesh Úxwumixw) and Musqueam (xʷməθkʷəy̓əm) Nations.
 The campus is at an elevation of 365 metres, overlooking the Burrard inlet to the north.
 All major departments in the university are housed at the Burnaby campus.
 The library on the main campus is called the W. A. C. Bennett Library, named after the Social Credit Premier of B.C. who established it.
 The campus also has two gym complexes, named the Lorne-Davies Complex and Chancellor's Gym.
 An international-sized swimming pool is located within the Lorne-Davies Complex.
-Since the School of Contemporary Arts relocation to the Woodward's location, the Burnaby campus production theatre has been vacant.
+Since the School for the Contemporary Arts relocation to the Woodward's location, the Burnaby campus production theatre has been vacant.
 Located within the heart of the campus are the Museum of Archaeology and Ethnology and three art galleries.
 The campus has been awarded numerous architectural awards over the years, including the gold medal for Lieutenant-Governor 2009 Awards in Architecture and the 2007 Royal Architectural Institute of Canada's Prix du XXe siècle.

 The Burnaby campus is composed of a vast complex of interconnected buildings spanning across 170 ha of land on Burnaby Mountain, from the eastern end of the campus to the western side, where the UniverCity urban village is located.
 The campus consists of the following buildings: